 Drivers can expect to pay more for managed lane service during peak travel times than at off-peak hours.
 For example, when demand is low, a lower toll rate will be charged.
 When demand is high, such as during peak commute times, a higher rate will apply.
 Certain High Occupancy Vehicles (HOV), such as buses and van pools, could pay a lower rate during peak hours.

 2. Why are there toll managed lanes on this project?

 Managed lanes are part of a regional strategy to reduce congestion by using variable pricing to provide a consistent 50-mph rate of travel.
 If it weren't for managed lanes, even a rebuilt DFW Connector would eventually become congested.
 By managing demand, users will be able to choose whether to use the lanes to ensure a reliable trip.
 Those who use the four-mile managed lane section will pay an average of 16 cents per mile when the project opens, thereby reducing congestion in the general purpose lanes.

-4. Will the project have toll booths?
+4. Does the project have toll booths?

-No. The managed lanes will use an electronic tolling system.
+No. The managed lanes use an electronic tolling system.
 With an electronic toll tag, tolls are deducted automatically from your prepaid toll account (TxTag, Tolltag or EZ TAG).